 With some of that tasty, nutrient-packed bacon day in the pan, sauté chopped onion and sliced mushrooms for about a minute.
 Then, add chopped asparagus and continue to cook for another 5 minutes or so, until the veggies are tenser but the asparagus is still a bit crisp.
 You can use whichever veggies you prefer, but these are some great low carb vegetable choices!

 Finally, grab your cooked breakfast sausage and bacon and add it back into the pan with your veggies.
 Give it a stir so everything is integrated, and your keto breakfast casserole is ready to assemble!

 #3 Assemble Keto Egg Casserole to Cook

-Once your breakfast meat and veggie mixture is cooked, add it into a 9×13-inch baking dish and spread into an even layer.
+Once your breakfast meat and veggie mixture is cooked, add it into a 9x13-inch baking dish and spread into an even layer.
 You can use a dish of a similar size if that’s what you have, just make sure it’s oven-safe and still large enough to hold all of your keto egg casserole ingredients.

 Last but not least, all that’s missing from this keto sausage egg casserole is the CHEESE!
 Sprinkle a generous helping of shredded cheddar on top, or any cheese you like.
 Or, feel free to stop here and omit the cheese if you’d rather keep your keto breakfast casserole totally dairy free.

 To Store or Freeze your Keto Egg Casserole for Meal Prep

 For keto meal prep purposes, cook as described above and allow to cool in the dish completely.
 Then, you can either keep your keto breakfast casserole in the dish to store whole, or cut it into portions before storing.